-Advised two of the Top 3 Telecom Infrastructure Vendors on “Private/Public Cloud and Big Data Strategies”
+Advised three of the Top 4 Telecom Infrastructure Vendors on “Cloud Offering Strategies”

 Advised 5+ incubators/accelerators on their inception, launch and growth strategies.

-Advised 5+ City Governments in 4 continents on their Smart City Strategies and Deployments.
+Advised 5+ City Governments in 4 continents on their Smart City Strategies and Deployments

-Recent Talks and Workshops
+Recent Invited Talks and Workshops

 A Journey into the past, present and future of disruptive tech This talk is primarily about travel in time – into the past first and then into the future.
 Its also a journey across technologies that are shaping our era, and that we have been closely involved with: Artificial Intelligence, Wireless Internet, Blockchain, Web Scale software, Quantum Computing, Space Internet, Sharing economy and select others.
 We travel to the early 2000s and ask ourselves: what would be the most significant technology innovations that would have the most significant impact over the next couple of decades?
 We get back into the late 2010s, and revisit our predictions: significant surprises as far as what was predicted right and what ended up being wrong.
 Predicting the future of technology is hard very indeed.
 We then do a reverse trip, travel into the early 2030s, and observe which technologies, from those emerging today, would be having the most significant impact.
 We will likely not get this right as well, but it will certainly set the stage for a debate, which we shall conduct together, as far as what is most relevant today, where the priorities might be and how to address the opportunities.